MarcosNicolau/node-js-typescript-setup/README.md

 ## How to run it

-Simply run this command: `yarn setup`.
+First clone the project and then run this command: `yarn setup`.
 This command will initialize a repository, update all packages to their latest version and prepare husky and commitizen.

 ## What it will do for you